kliment-olechnovic/voronota/expansion_lt_cadscore/README.md

 Invoke-WebRequest -Uri 'https://github.com/kliment-olechnovic/voronota/releases/download/v1.29.4602/cosmopolitan_cadscore-lt_v0.8.105.exe' -OutFile cadscore-lt.exe
 ```

-# Getting the latest version
+# Building the command-line tool from source code

 Download the latest CAD-score-LT source archive from the official downloads page:
 [https://github.com/kliment-olechnovic/voronota/releases](https://github.com/kliment-olechnovic/voronota/releases).

+## Requirements

-The cadscore-lt executable can be built from the provided
+The CAD-score-LT executable can be built from the provided
 source code to work on any modern Linux, macOS or Windows operating systems.

-# Building the command-line tool from source code

-## Requirements

-CAD-score-LT has no required external dependencies, only
+CAD-score-LT has no required external library dependencies, only
 a C++17-compliant compiler is needed to build it.

 ## Using CMake